aws/eks-anywhere/docs/content/en/docs/reference/eksctl/anywhere_copy.md

 ### SEE ALSO

 * [anywhere](../anywhere/)	 - Amazon EKS Anywhere
-* [anywhere copy packages](../anywhere_copy_packages/)	 - Copy curated package images and charts from a source to a destination
+* [anywhere copy packages](../anywhere_copy_packages/)	 - Copy curated package images and charts from source registries to a destination registry